mmassey1084/mmassey1084/README.md

 Full-Stack Developer | JavaScript Engineer | Software Developer

 I’m a full-stack developer who loves turning ideas into real, usable products.
 I build modern web and mobile experiences using tools like React, Vite, Node.js, Express, MySQL, and Tailwind CSS.
-From booking systems to full production apps—like the one I’m building for The Church Studio in Tulsa—I enjoy solving real problems with clean, scalable code.
+From booking systems to full production apps like the one I’m building for The Church Studio in Tulsa; I enjoy solving real problems with clean, scalable code.

 I care deeply about performance, responsiveness, and accessibility—making sure what I build works well for everyone.
 I’m always learning, always building, and always pushing myself to grow.